-My name is Stuart Elden and this is a site about politics, interesting books, my own writing and whatever else comes to mind.
+My name is Stuart Elden and this is a site about politics, philosophy and geography, interesting books, my own writing and whatever else comes to mind.

 I’m a Professor of Political Theory and Geography at the University of Warwick, in the Politics and International Studies department.
-In this role I will also be spending two months a year at the Centre for Urban Science and Progress - a partnership with New York University among others – and at Monash University as part of the Monash-Warwick Alliance.
+In this role I will also be spending two months a year at the Centre for Urban Science and Progress at New York University, and at Monash University as part of the Monash-Warwick Alliance.
 I was previously Professor of Political Geography at Durham University, where I was one of the Directors of the Institute of Advanced Study and the Academic Director of the International Boundaries Research Unit.

 Please note that while I welcome comments, they need to be accompanied by a valid email address.
 Comments using false email addresses, false names, multiple false identities from a single IP address, etc. will not be posted.
 I’d rather not have to turn comments off, but I will ‘trash’ anything inappropriate.
 In the Middle has a moderation policy that provides a good justification for the kind of comments I would like to see here.